Tarran Mackenzie: British Superbikes

 Mackenzie has been active in BSB since the 2018 British Superbike Championship season, winning the series in 2021.

 World Superbikes

 2022

 During 2022, Mackenzie continued in British Superbikes, but received an offer of a factory world superbike Yamaha machine for potentially three wildcard events, at Assen, Donington Park, and a third unconfirmed circuit, during 2022.
 He sustained a leg injury in BSB early-season practice and could not participate in the scheduled wildcard entry at Assen.

 After missing Assen, Netherlands in April, at the Donington Park event with three wildcard races in July 2022, Mackenzie placed 14th, and then 15th in the last race after crashing into Xavi Vierge in the sprint race in between, resulting in a DNF.
 Mackenzie received a five-place grid penalty for the third race-start.

 2024

-For 2024, Mackenzie will continue with the same team as in 2023, stepping-up from Supersport to World Superbikes with teammate Adam Norrodin.
+For 2024, Mackenzie would continue with the same team as in 2023, stepping-up from Supersport to World Superbikes with teammate Adam Norrodin.